A New Formalism

 This post relates to Architecture Myth #24: Beauty vs. Everything Else and more distantly to Architecture Myth #15: Intellectual vs. Romantic.
 It’s getting the separate treatment because it follows on from The New Inhumanism and our current Post Modern Revivalism.
 Its working title was Emotion vs. Reason.

-People forming emotional relationships with consumer products wasn’t new but, previously, it had always occurred organically and mostly with respect to automobiles.
+People forming emotional relationships with consumer products wasn’t new but, previously, had always occurred organically and mostly with respect to automobiles.
 VW’s Beetle, Morris’s Mini, Fiat’s 500 – the Bambino” and Citröen’s 2CV all hinted at some bond stronger than reason.
 The Valentine typewriter was the first product strategically designed to lure people into purchasing it on the basis of emotion.

 By 1988 the method was perfected and along came the contrivedly retro Olympus O Product camera of which only 20,000 were made, each numbered.
 Demand was whipped up by having to register a month or so in advance in order to have the right to purchase one.
 With a name like O Product, Olympus knew exactly what they were doing and yes, I bought one, and in full knowledge I was being exquisitely suckered.

 Since then the process has been updated and dumbed down.
-Not too long ago, Karla Welch, recent designer of a “revolutionary” T-shirt for Justin Bieber sternly told us “You have to commit to this T-shirt!”
+Not too long ago, Karla Welch, recent designer of a “revolutionary” T-shirt for Justin Bieber sternly informed us “You have to commit to this T-shirt!“

-It’s still sweet and naïve compared to what we’ve come to know as post-truthism and people relating emotionally to particular words and sentences rather than their meaning.
+It’s still sweet and naïve compared to what we’ve come to know as post-truthism and people relating emotionally to words and sentences rather than their meaning.
 Skilled salespersons, speakers, presenters or even politicians may occasionally make emotional appeals to our better instincts but the techniques are the same as those deployed for emotional appeals to our baser instincts.

 Relating to things through emotions is one of the processes Post Modernism set in motion to pave the way for Neoliberalism.

 Was it really important for me to relate emotionally to boiling some water?
 Or was it more important I unthinkingly yet emotively purchased an Alessi kettle?
 Somebody’s interests were being looked after but they weren’t mine.
 And yes, in 1991, I bought one.
-I threw it when it boiled dry one day and stupid birdie melted.
+I threw it when it boiled dry one day and the stupid birdie melted.

 If the Neoliberal mantra is “All that exists is good” then it’s safe to assume all that exists is suspect as well as the thinking and mechanisms that put it there.
 Encouraging us to see the world through the false opposites of as Modern/Reason/Nasty and PostModern/Emotion/Good does not lead to a greater understanding of the world because it is not meant to.

-Example: Architecturally, Modernism was outmodded by Post Modernism which unfolded into Folding architecture and then deconstructed first into shattered Deconstructivists and then into curvy Deconstructivists that recently revealed themselves as the Neoliberal Affectivists.
+Example: Architecturally, Modernism was replaced by Post Modernism which unfolded into Folding architecture and then deconstructed first into shattered Deconstructivists and then into curvy Deconstructivists that recently revealed themselves as the Neoliberal Affectivists.
 If we see this sequence as the progression of visual styles we’re encouraged to, then each style is the opposite of the one before but, taken together, there’s a macro-trend unmistakably edging towards representation without meaning.
 Seeing recent history as a chronology of stylistic opposites has taught us nothing.
 How did that happen?
 On whose watch was that?

 William Curtis used Jensen-Klint’s Grundtvig’s Church (1927–1940) in Copenhagen to make the point that Post Modernism can be thought of as a reversion to a kind of pre-Modernism that continued a long tradition of buildings meaning things to people.
 This would be true if 1927 hadn’t already been the beginning of the end of Modernism’s social ideals.